 We found 8 neurologists who accept BlueOptions All Copay 1424 near Palm Harbor, FL.

-Dr. Jean-Raphael Schneider practices neurophysiology and neurology (brain & spinal cord disease).
-Dr. Schneider has a special interest in multiple sclerosis (MS), neuropathy (nerve dysfunction), and telemedicine.
-He accepts Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield EPO, in addition to other insurance carriers.
-He is a graduate of the University of Puerto Rico School of Medicine and a graduate of UMass Memorial Medical Center's residency program.
+Dr. Jean-Raphael Schneider is a physician who specializes in neurophysiology and neurology (brain & spinal cord disease).
+He has indicated that his clinical interests include multiple sclerosis (MS) and neuropathy (nerve dysfunction).
+He is affiliated with Bon Secours St. Francis Medical Center, Bon Secours St. Mary's Hospital, and LewisGale Medical Center.
+Dr. Schneider honors Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield EPO, in addition to other insurance carriers.
+He is open to new patients.
+Dr. Schneider is a graduate of the University of Puerto Rico School of Medicine and a graduate of UMass Memorial Medical Center's residency program.
 He has received professional recognition including the following: 2004-The Medical Knowledge Competency Award; Department Of Neurology, university Of; and Mass.
 Medical School..
-Dr. Schneider (or staff) speaks the following languages: Spanish and French.
-Dr. Schneider is affiliated with Bon Secours St. Francis Medical Center, Bon Secours St. Mary's Hospital, and LewisGale Medical Center.
-He has an open panel.
+Dr. Schneider (or staff) is conversant in Spanish and French.

-Clinical interests: Sports Health, Neuropathy, Telemedicine, Multiple Sclerosis, Amyotrophic Lateral Sclerosis, ...
-(Read more)
+Clinical interests: Sports Health, Neuropathy, Multiple Sclerosis, Amyotrophic Lateral Sclerosis, Concussion

 Clinical interests: Auto Injuries, Trigger Point Injections, Back Pain, Alzheimer's Disease, Carpal Tunnel Syndrome